-GENERAL PLANNING OBJECTIVES 2.1
+2.1 GENERAL OBJECTIVES

-- 2.1.1 To maintain or enhance the environmental, economic and recreational values of the planning area as development occurs. - 2.1.2 To minimize the potential for land use conflicts. - 2.1.3 To accommodate orderly and cost-effective development while maintaining maximum land use options for future generations. - 2.1.4 To foster cooperation between the Powell River Regional District, the Tla'amin (Sliammon) First Nation, the shishalh Nation and provincial and federal agencies on all matters of mutual interest pertaining to growth, land use planning and development within the planning area. - 2.1.5 To employ sustainability principles and best practices in all aspects of land use planning, development and management. - 2.1.6 To ensure that new development occurs in areas where adequate servicing can be provided. - 2.1.7 To retain public access to the foreshore and adjacent marine upland areas where possible. - 2.1.8 To maintain the current inventory of lands within the Agricultural Land Reserve and enhance agricultural production and food security. - 2.1.9 To provide for a range of residential development options which retain the rural character of the planning area. - 2.1.10 To retain the single-family dwelling emphasis in rural residential areas.
+- 2.1.1 To maintain or enhance the environmental, economic and recreational values of the planning area as development occurs. - 2.1.2 To minimize the potential for land use conflicts. - 2.1.3 To accommodate orderly and economical development while maintaining maximum land use options for future generations. - 2.1.4 To foster cooperation between the Powell River Regional District, the City of Powell River, Tla'amin (Sliammon) First Nation and provincial and federal agencies on all matters of mutual interest pertaining to growth, land use planning and development within the planning area. - To employ sustainability principles and best practices in all aspects 2.1.5 of land use planning, development and management. - 2.1.6 To ensure that new development occurs in areas where adequate servicing can be provided. - To retain public access to the foreshore and adjacent marine 2.1.7 upland areas where possible. - 2.1.8 To maintain the current inventory of lands within the Agricultural Land Reserve and enhance agricultural production and food security. - 2.1.9 To provide for a range of residential development options which retain the qualities of residential peace and privacy. - 2.1.10 To retain the single-family dwelling emphasis in rural residential areas.